redxtech/tu/readme.md

 - completion with `blink.cmp`
   - new completion engine to replace `nvim-cmp`. uses a custom fuzzy searcher. performance is improved through use of good algorithms in rust.
-  - `blink.nvim` come with a couple other plugins:
+  - `blink.nvim` comes with a couple other plugins:
     - `blink.chartoggle`: toggles `;` and `,` at end of line
     - `blink.indent`: fast version of indent-blankline
     - `blink.tree`: fast file tree, inspired by `neo-tree`